 Teams must reinstate players from the 60-day disabled list no later than five days after the end of the World Series, getting their rosters down to 40-men.
-The deadline this year is on Monday.
-The Pittsburgh Pirates have just one player on the 60-day disabled list (Josh Harrison), and one open spot.
-So they don’t have a decision to make here.
+The deadline this year is on Friday.
+The Pittsburgh Pirates have just one player on the 60-day disabled list (Chad Kuhl), and no open spots.
+They will need to clear a spot for Kuhl.

-November 20th marks the deadline for teams to set their 40-man rosters for the 2017 Rule 5 draft.
-Here is a look from the summer at the Rule 5 decisions the Pirates need to make.
-We will have an update this week.
-Teams can make changes to the 40-man roster after November 20th, although they can’t add any new internal players to the roster between November 20th and the 2017 Rule 5 draft, held on December 14th.
+November 20th marks the deadline for teams to set their 40-man rosters for the 2018 Rule 5 draft.
+Here is a look from last month at the Rule 5 decisions the Pirates need to make.
+Teams can make changes to the 40-man roster after November 20th, although they can’t add any new internal players to the roster between November 20th and the 2018 Rule 5 draft, held on December 13th.

 My prediction of the 2018 40-man roster can be found here, minus the Rule 5 additions.

 Teams have until December 3rd to tender offers to their arbitration eligible players for the 2019 season.
 The Pirates have four players who are eligible for salary arbitration this year.
 Here are the players, and their projected arbitration prices, according to MLBTR:

 Corey Dickerson, 3rd Year – $8,400,000